DevEnv-94/logging_project/README.md

 ```

-### Nginx config file on flunetd_aggregator server for HTTPS and proxy to Kibana
+### Nginx config file on flunetd_aggregator server for HTTPS, basic auth and proxy to Kibana

 ```bash